-The team received feedback from seven nursery settings in the London Borough of Newham who are taking part in the LiveSmart Supervised Toothbrushing Programme (opens in new tab) from the Dental Wellness Trust.
+The team received feedback from eight nursery settings in the London Borough of Newham who are taking part in the LiveSmart Supervised Toothbrushing Programme (opens in new tab) from the Dental Wellness Trust.

-We received lots of top tips on how to successfully deliver the programme:
+We received lots of top tips on how to successfully deliver the programme, lets take a look:

 - Some settings have an oral health lead to encourage and support children and staff to brush teeth together

-- Staff found the Dental Wellness Trust training in helping them to deliver the programme and also the Early Start Nutrition Oral Health Promotion training to support their conversation with children and families.
+- Staff found the Dental Wellness Trust training helped them to deliver the programme and also the Early Start Nutrition Oral Health Promotion training to support their conversation with children and families.

 Consider the Room Layout